 - XHCI Hand-off

-Make sure they’re enabled.
-Don’t forget to save changes before exiting BIOS.
+Make sure these are enabled before exiting BIOS.

-- Go to Settings → System → Troubleshoot → Other troubleshooters
+- Open Settings → System → Troubleshoot → Other troubleshooters

 Step 6: Check for Interference from Other USB Devices

-- Disconnect all other USB devices and reconnect one by one
+- Disconnect other USB devices and test one by one

-- Remove wireless mouse adapters or other peripherals temporarily
+- Remove wireless mouse adapters or dongles temporarily

-- Consider using a powered USB hub if using multiple devices
+- Use a powered hub if connecting many devices

 Advanced Fixes (If Nothing Works)

-- Registry edit: Remove upper/lower filter drivers (advanced users only, backup recommended)
+- Registry fix: Remove UpperFilters/LowerFilters (advanced users only — backup recommended)

 ⚠ USB Issues After Windows 11 24H2 Update

-Since the 24H2 update, some older USB devices stopped being recognized properly due to new power management and driver policies.
+Some older USB devices stopped working correctly after the 24H2 update due to tighter power and driver policies.

-- Check for firmware updates from your USB device manufacturer
+- Check for firmware/driver updates from your USB device vendor

 Summary Table: Causes and Solutions

-We hope this guide helps you resolve your USB recognition issue.
-If you found it helpful, feel free to bookmark or share it with others facing the same problem!
+We hope this guide helps you fix your USB issue quickly!
+If you found it useful, please consider sharing it with others.

 ✔️You might also find these helpful: